Pulp and paper

 Chipping away: efficiency advances

-The chipper or chipping mill plays a critical part in pulp and paper production.
+The chipper or chipping mill plays a critical part in pulp and paper industry processes and sustainable paper production.
 Bruks Siwertell is at the forefront, supplying facilities worldwide with quality wood chips from our range of heavy-duty Bruks disc and drum wood chippers.

 The size and variety of the wood to be processed are usually the deciding factors for which technology to select, but some facilities require much greater control over chip size, while others need very low running costs.
 For the pulp and paper industry, the disc chipper often takes center-stage.